rogrenke/Bank_tech_testV01/README.md

 So that I can see what's going on with my account,
 I want to be able to print a account statement which shows all transactions

+As a product manager,
+So that I can make sure that users interact with the prototype, I want to have some basic design which makes the side look ok.

 ```
 ---
 Update1: